Ian Parkin is the verified author of this post.

 Because, deep down in our subconscious, our behaviors are directed by unsatisfied needs, only once fulfilled do we subconsciously begin to strive higher in the Maslow Hierarchy of Needs.
 So, let's say that you attend a motivating personal development seminar and have all sorts of awesome goals presented to you, if those goals are aligned to your esteem needs (level four) but you are still striving to satisfy your basic safety needs (level two) you will never know why you just can’t get yourself to stretch out of your comfort zone and go-get-em!

 I have noticed this play out so often in the Network Marketing industry where I have enjoyed significant success.
 (Network Marketing or MLM is an industry where one builds large teams of direct sales people so that one receives ongoing residual commissions on the sales volumes of many levels of your team’s recruitment).
-Unless you are either ‘genuinely at’ a high level in the Maslow Hierarchy of Needs OR you are able to ‘Trick The Brain’ at your subconscious level, to feel as if your basic needs levels are already met, you just do really find your way to those lofty goals.
+Unless you are either ‘genuinely at’ a high level in the Maslow Hierarchy of Needs OR you are able to ‘Trick The Brain’ (I recommend NLP) at your subconscious level, to feel as if your basic needs levels are already met, you do not find your way to those lofty goals.